On this page:

-You should try and pass urine by 3-4 hours after the catheter has been removed.
-We ask women to get dressed into their normal daytime clothes on the first morning as this has been shown to help with your recovery.
+You should try to pass urine 3-4 hours after the catheter is removed.
+We also ask that you get dressed into your own clothes the morning after the operation as this has been shown to help with recovery.

 Will I be in pain after the birth?